 I think that better suits the idea as a judgment sent from God and overwhelming on many fronts; militarily, vast and emotional.
 Given some of the scant historical gleanings, the Israelis were so protective of that sanctuary.
 That was their identity, as the only ones who could approach and serve God.

 Yet clearly in the prophecy, the Anointed One is cut off.
 We know Jesus was crucified.
 His death wasn’t for Himself (and shall have nothing.)

 It is the troops of the prince who shall come who set to destroy the sanctuary.
 The command to do so wasn’t from Rome, a local legion set the fire.
 I can imagine the overwhelming confusion of the moment.

 “And until the end of the war desolations are determined.”

-The flood destroyed the city and sanctuary, and with all floods the aftermath seems hopeless.
-This is the desolations that are decreed until that end of the war.
+The flood destroyed the city and sanctuary, and with all floods, the aftermath seems hopeless.
+These are the desolations that are decreed until the end of the war.

 “May they prosper who love you!

 Peace be within your walls